Phil Salvagio and Lane Smith Join Texas Outlaws Ownership Team

 Mehrdad Moayedi, who remains a significant stakeholder in the Texas Outlaws, warmly welcomed the new partners, saying, "The Outlaws are thrilled to add Phil and Lane to the Texas Outlaws ownership family.
 Their combined experience and passion will help elevate the team and organization to new heights."

-With these exciting developments, the Texas Outlaws are poised for another promising season backed by an expanded leadership team dedicated to strengthening the franchise and growing its influence within the MASL.
+With these developments, the Texas Outlaws are poised for promising season backed by an expanded leadership team dedicated to strengthening the franchise and growing its influence within the MASL.

 • Discuss this story on the Major Arena Soccer League message board...